claceio/docs/content/about.md

 The goal of this project is to make it easy for individuals and teams to develop and manage lightweight full stack applications in a secure manner.
 Clace aims to make it easy to install and manage secure self-hosted web applications with minimal operational overhead.
 Easy integrations to enable SSO/SAML based authentication and authorization controls, audit logs and integration with secrets manager for managing credentials are goals.

-A single developer should be able to manage the full application lifecycle, frontend and backend development, test automation and production deployment.
+A single developer should be able to manage the full application lifecycle: frontend and backend development and production deployment.
 Deployments should support a GitOps approach, with automatic preview environment to verify changes before making them live.
-It should be easy, for the original developer or a new developer, to make application code changes and then deploy easily - after six months or after six years.
+It should be easy, for the original developer or a new one, to make application code changes and deploy - after six months or after six years.

 Clace aims to provide a developer friendly development environment, while providing a performant and scalable deployment platform which is operationally simple to manage.